FolkerKinzel/VCards/Reference.md

 ## Overview
-### How errors are handled
+### How data errors are handled

-Parse errors are silently ignored.
+Parse errors, caused by not well-formed VCF files, are silently ignored by the library: It reads as much as it can from such files.

-The same is for errors, that occur serializing the vCard: Because of the different vCard-standards are not completely compliant, incompliant data is silently ignored when converting from one vCard-Standard to another.
-To minimize the data loss, the API tries to preserve incompliant data using well-known Non-Standard-Properties.
-The usage of such Non-Standard-Properties can be controlled via options (VcfOptions).
+The same is for errors caused by incompliant data when serializing the vCard: Because of the different vCard standards are not completely compliant, incompliant data is silently ignored when converting from one vCard standard to another.
+To minimize this kind of data loss, the API tries to preserve incompliant data using well-known x-name properties.
+The usage of such x-name properties can be controlled via options (VcfOptions).

 ### The data model explained